Redocly/redocly-cli/docs/commands/push.md

 --branch, -b    | string  | Optional.
 The branch where your API definition will be pushed or upserted.
 Default value is `main`.  |
 --help       | boolean | Optional.
 Help output for the command.  |
 --run-id       | string  | Optional.
 Specify the ID of the CI job that the current push will be associated with.
 See [the Run ID section](#run-id) for more information.  |
+--skip-decorator | [string] | Optional.
+Ignore certain decorators.
+See the [Skip preprocessor, rule, or decorator section](#skip-preprocessor-rule-or-decorator).
 --upsert, -u | boolean | Optional.
 Upsert an API to the API registry.
 See [the Upsert an API with push section](#upsert-an-api-with-push) for more information.  |
 --version     | boolean | Optional.
 Show version number.  |
 --region,-r    | string | Optional.
 Specify which region to use when logging in.
 Supported values: `us`, `eu`.
 Default value is `us`.
 Read more about [configuring the region](../configuration/configuration-file.mdx#region).